-It’s understandable that we all want to save our natural teeth.
-After all, you only get one set of permanent teeth and losing them is no fun!
-However, sometimes your teeth reach the point where it’s simply not worth saving them.
-Redoing that crown or root canal one more time is only going to buy you an extra few months.
-You want a long term solution when it comes to your teeth.
-It does not make sense to spend time and money just to hang on to your tooth a few more months.
-Especially, when you realize that you have the option of replacing your missing teeth with dental implants.
+It’s understandable that you want to save your natural teeth.
+After all, you only get one set of permanent adult teeth, and losing them is no fun!
+However, sometimes your teeth reach a point where it’s simply not worth saving them.
+Redoing that crown or root canal one more time is only going to buy you so much extra time.
+You might just be better off getting rid of your tooth and looking into other replacement options.

 Not enough tooth structure left

-Severe or recurring infections
+Severe or recurring infection

-End stage gum disease
+End-stage gum disease

 Problematic wisdom teeth